sh4rmini/terms/documents/TERMS_BOUNTY_PILOT.md

 You can always track your earnings following the link on your node dashboard or directly at https://testnet.mysterium.network.

+You can find support at https://help.mysterium.network/en/

 The Pilot is set to run for unlimited period of time subject to cancellation by us at any time without any prior notice.

 If you are disqualified from the Program for any reason, you will NOT receive any payments.

 Additional bounties may be earned throughout the Pilot and we will announce them on a rolling basis.

+**Types of Traffic in Mysterium Network**

+Test Traffic from Mysterium Network team.
+We will frequently be sending test traffic to your node to better understand our network.

+Live Traffic from business partners
+We are working with businesses looking to solve streaming unblocking use cases.

 **Changes to Program Terms**